CharlieGreenman/CharlieGreenman/README.md

 * 🏢 **Omnium Group** - Front End Engineer across multiple client projects and ventures (2010-2015)

-I blame Entreprenuership, living overseas for five years, Covid-19(remember that?!) and December 2024 AKA AI Doom Month, for the amount of companies I worked for.
+I blame Entreprenuership, living overseas for five years, Covid-19(remember that?!) and December 2023 AKA AI Doom Month(I lost two contracts that month), for the amount of companies I worked for.

 ## Cities I've Lived(been around)
 - 🚀 Houston, TX (most space to roam + spacious suburbs)